 - Submit Course Approval Request for new course approval [The link is in your GO application or available under myNest (myNest -> Academic Resources -> Registrar Resources -> Student Forms)]

 - Central Curriculum

 - The form will direct your request to GO office

-- The form will direct your request to Course approval department heads 22.23
+- The form will direct your request to the department head for the course's SU equivalency department

 - Complete the Study Plan in your GO application